OpenEvalProject/evals/manuscripts/elife-03061/v1/manuscript.md

 These results provide new evidence for a hypothesis that was previously supported by correlational studies and computational models: processes related to encoding new information and retrieving stored information occur preferentially at different phases of the theta oscillation (Hasselmo et al., 2002; Hasselmo, 2005; Colgin et al., 2009; Colgin and Moser, 2010).
 We have shown that interventions targeting the falling or rising phases of theta have different effects depending on the behavioral context.
 When environmental cues to reward location are available (as in the encoding segment of the task), triggering hippocampal inhibition on the peak of theta enhanced navigational accuracy.
 When behavioral guidance must be based on internal signals alone (as in the retrieval segment of the task), triggering hippocampal inhibition on the trough of theta increased the probability of a correct choice.

 What is the neural basis these effects?
 Our favored explanation is that phase-specific inhibition serves to reduce the response to task-irrelevant inputs.
+Figure 6, which was inspired by a similar diagram in Hasselmo et al. (2002), illustrates the mechanism by which this could occur.
+On average, the influence of CA3 and entorhinal cortex inputs to CA1 changes as a function of theta phase (Hasselmo et al., 2002).
+Under baseline conditions, the relative influence of CA3 and EC is ‘balanced’.
+With the addition of closed-loop optogenetic feedback, excess inhibition reduces spike activity either during EC-dominant or CA3-dominant periods of the theta cycle.
+Although the parvalbumin-positive interneurons recruited by this manipulation are typically active during the CA3-dominant phases of theta (Lasztóczi and Klausberger, 2014), causal control allows us to activate them synchronously at arbitrary times during the theta cycle.
+Under the proposed mechanism, inhibiting CA1 during EC-dominant cycles in the retrieval segment improves task performance by increasing the relative influence of CA3.
+Conversely, inhibiting CA1 during CA3-dominant cycles in the encoding segment improves task performance by increasing the relative influence of EC or by suppressing retrieval of interfering cross-trial information.
+In both cases, enhanced navigational accuracy could result from suppression of task-irrelevant information, rather than the enhancement of task-relevant information.

 ![Figure 6.](https://cdn.elifesciences.org/articles/03061/elife-03061-fig6-v1.jpg)

 **Figure 6.:** This diagram illustrates how the relative influence of CA3 vs entorhinal cortex (EC) inputs to CA1 could explain the experimental results.
 At the top, a sine wave indicates the phase of theta.
 Below, the purple and green histograms show the fluctuating influence of CA3 and EC on CA1 on each cycle.
 Levels represent averages; on individual cycles, one or the other may dominate (Colgin et al., 2009).
 When optogenetic inhibition is triggered on the trough of theta (T), it tends to reduce firing rates in CA1 during periods of high EC influence.
 This tips the balance in favor of CA3, thereby improving performance during periods of retrieval (R).
 When optogenetic inhibition is triggered on the peak of theta (P), it tends to reduce firing rates in CA1 during period of high CA3 influence.
 This tips the balance in favor of EC, thereby improving performance during periods of encoding (E).
-On the whole, our closed-loop manipulation may improve performance by reducing the influence task-irrelevant inputs as a function of both theta phase and maze region.DOI: http://dx.doi.org/10.7554/eLife.03061.009
+On the whole, our closed-loop manipulation may improve performance by reducing the influence task-irrelevant inputs as a function of both theta phase and maze region.

 Our data supports the presence of strong local inhibition in CA1 at specific phases of theta (Figures 2F and 3D).
 The duration of this inhibition (∼25 ms) is equivalent to approximately 1/5 of a 125 ms (8 Hz) theta cycle, long enough to impact encoding or retrieval functions, but precise enough to avoid disrupting the entire cycle.
 This suggests a simple, CA1-specific mechanism could be sufficient to explain our behavioral results.
 According to our proposed mechanism, suppression of inputs carrying information about the current state of the world improves performance in the retrieval segment, whereas suppression of inputs carrying information about past states improves performance in the encoding segment.